Cycliomedusa: Taphonomy

-It is been noted that the protruding light to dark-red surfaces of Cycliomedusa are akin to that of Chengjiang biota fossils seen in the Maotianshan Shales, which have been suggested to be preserved through two methods, the first being dense recalcitrant tissues being preserved by compression and the formation of organic films, and then the second being that thin tissues preserving through pyritization and then being exposed as iron red films after oxidation.
+It has been noted that the protruding light to dark-red surfaces of Cycliomedusa are akin to that of Chengjiang biota fossils seen in the Maotianshan Shales, which have been suggested to be preserved through two methods, the first being dense recalcitrant tissues being preserved by compression and the formation of organic films, and then the second being that thin tissues preserving through pyritization and then being exposed as iron red films after oxidation.

 Cycliomedusa may have undergone a similar process to this, with iron-oxides and ferroaluminosilicates replacing the weaker tissue material, and over time atmospheric precipitation would have infiltrated the deep weather layer, forming weak acid pore water, which would oxidise the pyrite and hydrolyse it into hematite, which would result in the final reddy colour seen in the fossil material of Cycliomedusa.
 Any areas of packed muscle tissues, nerves or recalcitrant integument within the central region may have also increased in thickness and proteins during this process, aiding in resisting compression and resulting in the observed relief on the central area.